kristofb/vbap/README.md

 Code is up to date, and corrects crashes.
 You'll find them in commit history.

+OSX build project is up to date, however some destination folders may point to my filesystem.

+Windows build projects may be outdated as I use another build chain for Windows.

 If somebody is interested, you may merge this projects C++ & H files with https://github.com/nwolek/vbap